CES 2021 TV preview: 8K, OLED, MicroLED screens remain huge, hype shrinks

 There will be plenty of new televisions in 2021, but for the first time in decades they won't be introduced in person at CES.
 Instead of filling massive booths in Las Vegas with jumbo screens to wow hundreds of thousands of attendees, TV makers like Samsung, LG and TCL will host virtual events online -- just like Apple, Google and others during the pandemic.

 That means people like me will be covering the latest in TV tech from the comfort of our homes and apartments (for the most part).
 At CNET we'll still host live discussions and events over video chat and you can expect to read plenty of articles about new TVs during the first couple weeks in January, but the wow factor and sizzle won't be the same.
-I'll do my best but let's face it: my basement isn't quite big enough to hold Samsung's 292-inch MicroLED, LG's OLED wave or the CNET stage.
+I'll do my best but let's face it: My basement isn't quite big enough to hold Samsung's 292-inch MicroLED, LG's OLED wave or the CNET stage.

 The biggest and best TVs of CES 2020See all photos